The Meaning of Aloha

 Even today in a rapidly changing world, like a mist that clings to the mountains, is the ingredient that keeps Hawai’i constant, and what attracts people from all over the world to these beautiful islands.
 “Aloha, komo mai”, which means “welcome.
 Come bring your heritage, your culture, your family.
 All we ask is that you learn what aloha is all about”.

-Hawaiian Spirituality describes Aloha as "our innate sense to love things unconditionally.
-It is symbiotic relationship and the acknowledgment of that symbiotic relationship that you have with everything in the universe around you and recognizing exactly your space within it". - Haleaka Ionlani Pule
+Aloha can be described as "our innate sense to love things unconditionally.
+It is a symbiotic relationship and the acknowledgment of that symbiotic relationship that you have with everything in the universe around you and recognizing exactly your space within it". - Haleaka Ionalani Pule

-- Aloha is the outpouring of their own spirit, freely given to you to receive from them, as well.
+- their own inner "spirit" being given freely to you to receive from them, as well, and

-- In doing so, they have faith in you and trust in you to respect and honor their Aloha in return, accepting without question that they have given it to you with nothing but good intent.
+- faith and trust that you will respect and honor their Aloha in return, accepting without question that they have given it to you with nothing but good intent.

-People in Hawai'i also don't just say "Aloha", they do things with Aloha.
+People in Hawai'i also don't just say "Aloha".
+They do things with Aloha.
 Aloha actually a verb rather than a noun.
 It is about taking action.
-Your boss at work with sign emails and checks "with aloha"; smoothies can be blended with aloha; and tour buses, according to their bumpers, are even driven with aloha.
+Your boss at work will sign emails and checks "with aloha"; smoothies can be blended with Aloha; and tour buses, according to their bumpers, are even driven with Aloha.

 It is as if people in Hawai'i are constantly surrounded by an affirmation or mantra to live with love, which spills over into the state's highly social and family-oriented culture - 'Ohana.
-The Hawaiian concept of 'Ohana (the word for family), goes hand in hand with aloha; and the word is not limited to the nuclear concept of family.
+The Hawaiian concept of 'Ohana (the word for family), goes hand in hand with Aloha; and the word is not limited to the nuclear concept of family.
 It also includes those we choose to call our family for the connection we share with them that enriches our life.
-For example, people have have business colleagues in Hawai'i; they have work 'ohana.
+For example, people with business colleagues in Hawai'i; they have a work 'ohana.

 Hawaiian spirituality also chooses to always see the good.